gmail storagestorage cleanupgmail filters

 Filter 3: Eliminate Ancient Email Threads

-Why it works: Old emails accumulate attachments over time.
-A single thread from 2022 might contain dozens of file attachments that you no longer need.
+Why it works: Old emails pick up attachments over time.
+A single thread from 2022 might be carrying dozens of files you'll never open again.

-Storage impact: Often recovers 1-3GB, especially if you've been using the same Gmail account for years.
+Storage impact: Often 1-3GB, especially if you've used the same account for years.

 Refinement options: